blue-sky-r/ZyXEL-VMG1312/README.md

 weekly should solve the issue and there is always a possibility to increase the frequency of rebooting (daily).

 * implement fix/workaround directly on VMG1312 modem:
-The VMG1312 runs linux so there should be a way to better diagnose the problem and try to implement a fix or workaround directly on the VMG1312.
+The VMG1312 runs on linux so there should be a way to better diagnose the problem and try to implement a fix or workaround directly on the VMG1312.
 Then there would be no need for scheduled rebooting.
 Unfortunately ZyXEL does not provide source code of the VMG1312 firmware.